 Instead of less privacy-respecting options such as Google Translate or Microsoft Translator.

 Instead of more privacy-invasive options such as Google Maps, Waze, Yandex Maps, Bing Maps, or HERE WeGo.

 Instead of non end-to-end encrypted or less privacy-preserving offerings such as Google Docs, Microsoft Office, iWork, or Dropbox Paper.

 Tresorit Send, FileSend, and OnionShare

 Instead of non end-to-end encrypted options such as WeTransfer and similar.

 Instead of less privacy-protecting options such as Google Forms.

-Instead of data collection or surveillance-based, closed-source, and centralized options such as Facebook, Instagram, Twitter, TikTok, Reddit, LinkedIn, Snapchat, or Pinterest.
+Instead of (or alongside with) surveillance-based, closed-source, and centralized options such as Facebook, Instagram, Twitter, TikTok, Reddit, LinkedIn, Snapchat, or Pinterest.